miurahr/assertj-swing/README.md

 ## License

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+You may get a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0